gantoreno/muso/README.md

 # Shagram Bot

-A simple Telegram Bbt that listens music from voice messages, and identifyes the current playing song.
+A simple Telegram bot that listens music from voice messages, and identifyes the current playing song.

 This bot is based on the [Node Telegram Bot API](https://github.com/yagop/node-telegram-bot-api) by [yagop](https://github.com/yagop), be sure to check them out!